-The 2014-2017 Collective Agreement is made up of two parts.
+The Collective Agreement is made up of two parts.
 Part 1 is the Central Terms agreed to through central bargaining between OSSTF, the Ontario Public School Boards Association (OPSBA) and the provincial government.
 Part 2 is the Local Terms.
-It must be noted that at the time of posting, Article L10.05 and Article L23.10 (c) have not been agreed to, and are currently being reviewed by OSSTF and OPSBA at the Central Dispute Resolution Committee as per C5.2.
+In addition, the terms of the Teacher Performance Appraisal Process was negotiated in 2016 to augment and clarify the legislated requirements for TPA.

 In addition to the Collective Agreement our employment is governed by a variety of legislation:

 - Occupational Health and Safety Act

 Related to each act of legislation are regulations that specify or articulate more fully the legislation under which they were enacted.

 Under the Education Act, the following regulations are of direct interest:

 - Sick Leave Credits and Sick Leave Gratuities (O.Reg.
 1/13)